4. Commonly Used Classes in the Java

 }

-}; // Person class
+}; // class person

-// constructor
+// manufacturer

-public Person() {
+public sort4() {

-// an array of people
+// a table of people

 // comparators